mkingsnorth/plating_generator_docs/docs/_build/html/_sources/parameters/levels.rst.txt

 * **Color**: A random color is assigned to a level for organisation purposes which you can change if you wish.
 It has no effect on the object.
 * **Name**: Name for the level.
 * **Seed**: The seed associated with the level.
+* **Visible**:  Whether we can actually see the level of not: It will still be processed if it is enabled.
+This helps with adding invisible framing elements for greebles or plating.
 * **Enabled**: Whether the level is enabled for processing or not.
 If other levels are dependant on this level, they will no longer be displayed or processed.
 * **Delete**: Delete the level from the plating object.